[TOC]

 string | A message to be displayed to the user by the build system when the action is run. |

-is missing or is outdated relative to any input
+is missing or is outdated relative to any input, the custom action

 not be invoked.